VeeMae/myFlix-client/README.md

 ## User Stories

-- As a user, I want to be able to access information on movies, directors, and genres so that i can learn more about movies I've watched or am interested in.
+- As a user, I want to be able to access information on movies, directors, and genres so that I can learn more about movies I've watched or am interested in.
 - As a user, I want to be able to create a profile so I can save data about my favorite movies.